Winchester, Virginia — The American South (Mid-Atlantic)

 Topics.
 This historical marker is listed in this topic list: War, US Civil.
 A significant historical year for this entry is 1879.

 Location.
 39° 10.961′ N, 78° 9.43′ W. Marker is in Winchester, Virginia.
-Marker is at the intersection of Mt Hebron Drive and Confederate Cemetery Drive, on the right when traveling east on Mt Hebron Drive.
+It is at the intersection of Mt Hebron Drive and Confederate Cemetery Drive, on the right when traveling east on Mt Hebron Drive.
 Located in the Stonewall Cemetery (Confederate section) of the Mt.
 Hebron Cemetery.
 Entrance to the Cemetery is at the intersection of Boscawen Street and East Lane.
 Touch for map.
 Marker is at or near this postal address: 305 East Boscawen Street, Winchester VA 22601, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker .
-Louisiana (within shouting distance of this marker); Florida (within shouting distance of this marker); Texas (within shouting distance of this marker); a different marker also named Texas (within shouting distance of this marker); Tennessee (within shouting distance of this marker); North Carolina Confederate Dead (within shouting distance of this marker); Virginia (within shouting distance of this marker); The Women of Winchester (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Louisiana (within shouting distance of this marker); Florida (within shouting distance of this marker); Texas (within shouting distance of this marker); a different marker also named Texas (within shouting distance of this marker); Tennessee (within shouting distance of this marker); North Carolina Confederate Dead (within shouting distance of this marker); Virginia (within shouting distance of this marker); The Women of Winchester (within shouting distance of this marker).
 Touch for a list and map of all markers in Winchester.

 Related markers.
 Click here for a list of markers that are related to this marker.
 Confederate Memorials in the Stonewall Cemetery